The Headcount Problem at Scale

 Small Venue Reality: Clubs, Bars, and 500-Person Events

 While the festival industry has professionalized its crowd counting practices, smaller venues often fly blind.
 A 300-capacity music venue hosting four shows a week is unlikely to have RFID wristbands, thermal cameras, or a dedicated operations center.
 But it has the same legal obligation to stay within its posted occupancy limit, and the same fire marshal who inspects amphitheaters also inspects clubs.
-For these venues, the counting tool needs to be free, require no training, and work on a device the door person already has — their phone.
-This is the use case where a browser-based tally counter delivers the most value relative to the alternative (guessing).
-A door person at a 300-capacity venue running Digital Tally Counter on their phone can maintain an accurate running count all night with a single tap per person entering and exiting.
-When the count hits 280, they know to slow admissions.
+For these venues the counting tool has to be on a device the door person already has — their phone — and it has to be brain-dead to operate.
+A browser-based people counter is one workable option; a $4 mechanical clicker is another; the worst option is the one I see most often, which is the door person counting in their head.
+A door person running any in/out counter on their phone can maintain a running count all night with a single tap per person.
+When the count hits 280, they slow admissions.
 When it hits 300, they hold the door.
-When 20 people leave and the count drops to 280, they let the next group in.
-This is the same process that large venues execute with dedicated counters and operations centers, scaled down to a single person and a single phone screen.
+When 20 people leave and the count drops to 280, the next group comes in.
+The process is the same one a 50,000-cap festival runs with a dozen gate counters and an operations center — just compressed into a single person and a single phone.

 Training Volunteers to Count Accurately